Switcheo/carbon-bootstrap/README.md

     >!
 Your oracle subservice needs access to your oracle wallet (hot wallet).
 Ensure that it is installed on the same node that is running the oracle subservice, and that the service has the right password for decrypting the wallet.

-2. Send some Switcheo tokens to your oracle wallet, or get testnet them from the [faucet](https://test-faucet.carbon.network).
+2. Send some Switcheo tokens to your oracle wallet (mainnet), or get them from the [faucet](https://test-faucet.carbon.network) (testnet).

     ```bash
     # From validator walelt